-A web-enabled device includes a mobile phone or iPad, or a computer if you plan to register results after each testing day.
+A web-enabled device includes a mobile phone or iPad, or a computer.
 Make sure the device is kept clean between each use and that IPC measures are carefully followed.
 If a member of staff or visitor has to use a device in the middle of the testing process, the device should be cleaned and PPE should be replaced appropriately.